-- Payload type: Identifies the type of RTP payload. - Sequence Number: RTP sequence counter changes in increments of one for each RTP Media Datagram that is sent. - Time Stamp: The timestamp reflects the sampling instant of the first octet in the RTP datagram.
+- Payload type: Identifies the type of RTP payload. - Sequence Number: RTP sequence counter changes in increments of one for each RTP media datagram sent. - Time Stamp: Reflects the sampling instant of the first octet in the RTP datagram.
 This value can be used to determine packet sequence errors and jitter calculations to be made.